itaico82/scrape-images-for-issues/EXECUTION_PLAN.md

 - [ ] Publish to npm (if applicable)

 ## Current Status
-Core functionality implemented and unit tests written.
+Core functionality implemented and tested.
+Robust error handling and logging system added.
 Pull request created to merge into main branch.
-Need to complete integration testing, improve error handling, and prepare for release.
+Need to complete integration testing and prepare for release.

 ## Next Tasks
 1. ✅ Write unit tests for the scraper module
 2. ✅ Write unit tests for the GitHub issue creator module
-3. Implement better error handling and logging
+3. ✅ Implement better error handling and logging
-4. Add support for authentication options beyond environment variables
+4. ✅ Add support for authentication options beyond environment variables
 5. Test against various websites to improve scraping reliability
+6. Perform integration testing with real websites
+7. Prepare for initial release